 Better Call Center Quality Assurance Metrics

 When service agents are monitored closely, the call center quality metrics tend to improve automatically.
-It said, you can’t improve what you cannot measure.
+This said, you can’t improve what you cannot measure.
 Hence measuring call quality metrics is a crucial aspect of call center quality assurance.
-Tracking these key metrics overtime surely improves the service performance.
+Tracking these key metrics overtime surely improves service performance.

 How Can you Improve Call Center Quality?